slimndap/wp-theatre/readme.txt

 	* Fixed a timezone problem with the `{{datetime}}` template tag (0.12.6).
 	* Fixed a lightbox problem with themes that don't properly support screen-reader texts (0.12.6).
 	* Fixed a problem with invalid event end dates (0.12.7).
-	* The tickets status was not being saved when creating a new event.
+	* The tickets status was not being saved when creating a new event (0.12.7).

 = 0.11 =